 1. Individual Donations

-When it comes to individual donations, it’s important to cover all your bases, since they make up such a big part of a nonprofit’s funding.
+Individual donors can make one-time or recurring donations.
+They also give in a variety of ways: online and offline, through events, auctions, planned giving, and more.
+When it comes to individual donations, it’s important to cover all your bases, since individual gifts make up such a big part of a nonprofit’s funding.
 For the most part, this is a very effective funding source, particularly for those organizations with large marketing budgets and those with causes that have a wide appeal (e.g. cancer).

 Tap into all categories of individual donors, from major donors to regular donors.